rudyt7/telegram-bot/README.md

 ## Docs:

-- If you want to contribute to this bot, here's the documentation of the telegram bot api wrapper: [github.com/yagop/node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)
+- If you want to contribute to this bot, here's the documentsion of the telegram bot api wrapper: [github.com/yagop/node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api)